Andrew Kishore: Personal life

-Interview

 Death

-Kishore was diagnosed with Diffuse large B-cell lymphoma on 9 September 2019.
+Kishore was diagnosed with diffuse large B-cell lymphoma on 9 September 2019.
 He also had kidney- and hormone-related diseases.
-His chemotherapy treatment started under Prof Dr. Lim Soon Thye at the Singapore General Hospital.
+His chemotherapy treatment started under Lim Soon Thye at the Singapore General Hospital.
 He returned to Bangladesh on 11 June 2020.
 He had been shifted to the Intensive Care Unit of a clinic adjacent to his sister's house and run by his sister after his physical condition had significantly deteriorated.

 He died on 6 July.
-Andrew's brother-in-law Dr Patrick Bipul Biswas confirmed the news to the press.
+Andrew's brother-in-law, Patrick Bipul Biswas, and nephew, Ian Richie Paulson, confirmed the news to the press.

 His coffin was later brought from City Church to the Christian Cemetery of the Church of Bangladesh in Srirampur area of Rajshahi city on 15 July 2020 at 11am.
-He was buried at 11:30 pm.
+He was buried at 11:30 am.
 He was buried in front of the cemetery.
 This cemetery contains the graves of his parents.